ptranalex/next_watch/apps/backend-api/src/backend_api/core/README.md

 - `prometheus-client`: For metrics collection
 - `opentelemetry`: For distributed tracing

+***REMOVED******REMOVED******REMOVED*** Shared Libraries

+- **Config Library**: Type-safe configuration with Pydantic Settings
+- **Movie Storage**: Shared data models and database operations

 The core module provides a solid foundation for the Backend API service with clean separation of concerns, comprehensive error handling, and excellent testability.
+It leverages the NextWatch shared configuration library for type-safe, environment-aware configuration management and consistent logging across all services.